-From: E. B. Frohvet October 14, 2005 4716 Dorsey Hall Drive #506, Ellicott City MD 21042-5988 USA postponed a week after five+ inches of rain in the preceding 24 hours rendered the Laurel Park racecourse unusable.
-On a related topic, the special committee to select a site for the 'Maryland Horse Farm" presumably patterned after yours in Kentucky - has chosen a location west of Annapolis, off I-97/Route 3.
-The primary reason was its accessibility from Baltimore, Washington, and Laurel.
+From: E. B. Frohvet October 14, 2005 4716 Dorsey Hall Drive #506, Ellicott City MD 21042-5988 USA racing exclusively for Maryland-bred horses hopelessly backlogged on holding hearings; (think Breeders' Cup on local terms) had to the usual wait is 18 to 24 months... be postponed a week after five+ inches of rain "Maryland Horse Farm" - presumably care. patterned after yours in Kentucky - has chosen a location west of Annapolis, off awards."
+With all due regard to you, my I'm being careful, don't want to spend all my some suggestions for New Orleans.
+Would a I-97/Route 3.
+The primary reason was its friend, I strenuously disagree. accessibility from Baltimore, Washington, and Laurel.